AsraaAyoub/express-intro/README.md

 );
 ```

 That's all we need for a functioning Express server that doesn't really do anything.
+Run `npx nodemon server.js` to start a auto-restarting server.

 For comparison here's the simplest vanilla Node server: